Jim Cathcart: Awards and honors

 On September 25, 2021, Jim Cathcart received an Honorary Bachelor of Science in Business Administration degree from High Point University in North Carolina.
 This was due to his 21 published books, 3,300 professional speeches and career of leadership and contributions in professional education.
 Cathcart was inducted into the Sales & Marketing Hall of Fame in 2012 for his lifetime of work associated with his book and concept of Relationship Selling.
 He is listed in the Professional Speakers Hall of Fame, is a recipient of the Golden Gavel Award, has been the president of the National Speakers Association and received their Cavett Award for a lifetime of service.
 The San Diego chapter of the National Speakers Association renamed their member of the year award "The Jim Cathcart Service Award" and the Greater Los Angeles chapter gave him their Lifetime Achievement Award in 2003.
 In 2008, he was inducted as one of the "Legends of the Speaking Profession."

-In the 2022 ranking of Top 30 Global Gurus, Mr. Cathcart was ranked No. 7 in Sales Gurus and No. 19 in Motivational Speakers worldwide.
-Also in 2022, he was chosen as the keynote speaker for Toastmasters International's convention Augst 17, 2022 in Nashville, Tennessee.
+In the 2025 ranking of Top 30 Global Gurus, Mr. Cathcart was ranked No. 5 in Motivational Programs and 29th in Sales Gurus worldwide.
+Also in 2022, he was chosen as the keynote speaker for Toastmasters International's convention August 17, 2022 in Nashville, Tennessee.
+This is his third main stage keynote for Toastmasters International starting in 1996, then 2001 and now 2022.
+He is not a member of Toastmasters.

 He was selected as one of the Top 5 Sales & Customer Service Speakers by Speaking.com (2010, 2011, 2012, 2013, and 2014) and was listed as one of Top 50 Sales Influencers in the World by Top Sales World (2014, 2015, and 2016).
 He was named among a listing of Top 25 Speakers (2015, 2016, 2017) selected by over 27,000 voting.
 Listed in Top 25 Speakers of 2022 by iDominate Speaker Magazine in July 2022.

 Background

 Cathcart is a graduate of Arkansas Military Academy and attended the University of Arkansas at Little Rock.
 He is also a singer, songwriter, and guitarist.
-He has served as an Artist in Residence for High Point University and serves on the Dean's Advisory Council to the School of Management at California Lutheran University, where he is also their first Entrepreneur in Residence.
+He has served as an Artist in Residence for High Point University and on the Dean's Advisory Council to the School of Management at California Lutheran University, where he is also their first Entrepreneur in Residence.

 He is also a former board member of the Boys & Girls Clubs of Greater Conejo Valley.
 In 1975–77, he served as the Senior Program Manager for Individual Development (programs) for the United States Junior Chamber of Commerce, The Jaycees.